horvathandris/Predator_Prey_Simulation/README.md

 # Grassland ecosystem simulation

-A predator-prey simulation involving wolves, coyotes, rats frogs, rabbits and grasshoppers in their somewhat natural habitat.
+A predator-prey simulation involving wolves, coyotes, rats, frogs, rabbits and grasshoppers in their somewhat natural habitat.
 In a simplified manner they age, get hungry, eat, move, breed, react to external factors that are currently happening and die from various reasons.